COVID-19 Guidance and Information

 All members of the NYU community—students, faculty, administrators, staff, and campus visitors—are required to be fully vaccinated and are required to upload proof of their vaccination.
 Guidance citing “fully vaccinated” individuals means anyone who has completed all doses of an FDA-authorized or WHO-listed COVID-19 vaccine; for whom 14 days have passed since their final dose; AND who has uploaded proof of vaccination and had it validated by NYU.

 - Vaccines must be authorized in the United States by the FDA or on the WHO list of approved vaccines.
-NYU is currently accepting the FDA-authorized vaccines (Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen) and the WHO-listed vaccines (AstraZeneca/Oxford and Sinopharm).
+NYU is currently accepting the FDA-authorized vaccines and the WHO-listed vaccines.

-- All NYU students, faculty, and employees who are fully vaccinated are required to provide proof of their COVID-19 vaccination through the Student Health Center’s Portal after receiving their final dose.
+- All NYU students, faculty, and employees who are fully vaccinated are required to provide proof of their COVID-19 vaccination and booster through the Student Health Center’s Portal.
 Please refer to the upload instructions and FAQs for assistance with this process.
 Note: those vaccinated by NYU on campus do not need to upload their record.

 - Please refer to NYU’s guidance for international students who do not have access to COVID-19 vaccines prior to arriving on campus if applicable.